BlackriverOrg/anysolve-docs/docs/showcase/query-document-collection/query-knowledge-base.md

 ## Conclusion

-The task allows you to add a document collection and queries the collection while getting a meaningful response.
+The tool allows you to add a document collection and queries the collection while getting a meaningful response.